Emilianopp/skillQuery-backend/README.md

 * Appropriately splitting the data
 * Elimination of unrelated roles

-Procedures can be found in within the [formatting notebook](https://github.com/Emilianopp/DataScienceReq/blob/master/notebooks/3_format_data.ipynb)
+Procedures can be found in within the [formatting notebook](https://github.com/Emilianopp/DataScienceReq/blob/master/notebooks/3_format_data.ipynb) and are streamlined in the pipeline.

 # Modeling
 Manually finding qualifications of roles within data(404 job postings) would be extremely time inefficient and cumbersome.